lineality/definition_behavior_studies/README.md

 All are entwined with articulation; without articulation, the others are sub-optimal.

+Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems, in this case: collaboration, project-management, productivity, and coordinated decisions.

 Warmup Brainstorm 1: concepts of improvement
 - naive positivism
 - equilibria